pingcap/tidb/docs/adding_tz_env.md

 The implementation is relatively easy.
 We just get `TZ` environment from system and check whether it is valid or not.
 If it is invalid, TiDB evaluates the path of soft link of `/etc/localtime`.
 In addition, a warning message needs to be printed indicating user has to set `TZ` variable properly.
 For example, if `/etc/localtime` links to `/usr/share/zoneinfo/Asia/Shanghai`, then timezone name `TiDB` gets should be `Asia/Shangahi`.

-In order to ensure the uniqueness of global timezone across multiple `TiDB` instances, we need to write timezone name into `mysql.tidb` under column `system_tz`.
+In order to ensure the uniqueness of global timezone across multiple `TiDB` instances, we need to write timezone name into `variable_value` with variable name `system_tz` in `mysql.tidb`.
 This cached value can be read once `TiDB` finishs its bootstrap stage.
 A method `loadLocalStr` can do this job.

 ## Open issues (if applicable)